folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

  spf-fitstos-espadons inputfile-p.fits
  ```

-where you will replace the inputfile-p.fits with the name of our Espadon file `2378200p.fits`.
-The script will return `2378200pn.s` (normalized data) and `2378200pu.s` (unnormalized data) in the same directory as the fits file.
+where you will replace the `inputfile-p.fits` with the name of our Espadon file `2378200p.fits`.
+The script will return `2378200pn.s` (normalized data) and `2378200pu.s` (unnormalized data) in the same directory as the '.fits' file.

-We want to note that this is a specific example, and the reformatting of .fits files from other polarimeters is necessary in order to use this normalization code.
-For example, a similar conversion can be applied to SPIRou products, p.fits, t.fits, and  e.fits, using the `convert-spirou-fits-s0.2.py`.
+We want to note that this is a specific example, and the reformatting of '.fits' files from other polarimeters is necessary in order to use this normalization code.
+For example, a similar conversion can be applied to SPIRou products, 'p.fits', 't.fits', and  'e.fits', using the `convert-spirou-fits-s0.2.py`.

 ## Normalization GUI